 Julien Taïeb, MD, PhD Georges Pompidou European Hospital

-- First-line standard of care in metastatic pancreatic cancer
+- Second-line therapy for metastatic pancreatic cancer

 - Sequential therapy in metastatic pancreatic cancer